 This time of year is one of the most popular times for people to recycle their batteries.
-Nearly 20% of Call2Recycle’s overall 2009 battery collections were received in November and December.
-Likewise, 20% of the batteries sent to Call2Recycle from its retail partners in 2009 came from consumers visiting these stores during the holiday season.
+Nearly 20% of Call2Recycle’s overall battery collections are received in November and December.
+Likewise, 20% of the batteries sent to Call2Recycle from its retail partners came from consumers visiting these stores during the holiday season.

 3. Christmas trees can and should be recycled.

 Christmas trees are one of the top-searched items in the Earth911 Recycling Directory each year, even though these recycling programs only last for a few weeks.
 Through its Treecycle Program, Earth911 generates the nation’s largest treecycling database from scratch every holiday season, gathering information for thousands of local events and collection drives around the country that make it easy for people to recycle their tree after the holidays.